+Financial advice tends to be given on all-or-nothing terms.
+The real world is not that simple.
 Take saving for your children's education.
 Conventional wisdom is that you should assign your own retirement saving a higher priority than saving for your children's education.
 There are good reasons for that advice, but there are also arguments to be made in favor of at least pursuing a mixed approach, blending retirement saving and college saving.

 Retirement savings vs. college savingsRather than viewing retirement saving and college saving as mutually exclusive, in many cases it makes sense to pursue some blend of both.
 The following are some of the considerations that should influence how heavy a weighting you put on each type of savings program:

 - Employer matching.
 If your employer matches some or all of your contributions to a 401(k) or similar plan, then getting the most out of that match should be your first savings priority.
 Otherwise, you are leaving money on the table.

 - Tax treatment.
 Financial advisers are quick to point out that traditional IRAs, 401(k) plans and other qualified retirement plans allow you to defer taxes on the amounts you contribute, and thus retirement saving often has a tax advantage over education saving.
 However, if you pay for your child's education expenses, you may qualify for tax credits and deductions that help stretch those dollars as well.
 You won't be able to get those tax benefits until the child is actually enrolled, but this is a way there can be some tax benefit in the long run from saving for educational expenses.